-Norwegian Cruise Line's Norwegian Dawn - Bermuda, Fall Foliage, Caribbean
+Norwegian Cruise Line's Norwegian Gem - Bermuda, Fall Foliage, Caribbean

 If you like freestyling cruises,Norwegian Dawn is the ship for you.
 Designed like a high-end resort, Norwegian Dawn gives you total freedom of choice about dining, activities, and entertainment.
-You can even splurge on a luxury 3-bedroom "Garden Villa" suite.
+From splurge-worthy suites to affordable cabins, you'll find accommodations for every taste and budget.

 If this is the ship you love, you'll have a wide range of cruise choices: Bermuda with its famous pink sand beaches, breathtaking fall foliages cruises to Canada, and finally, in November, fascinating 9- and 14-night cruises from Boston to the Caribbean, with Ports of Call in beautiful locales such as St. Thomas, Martinique, Tortola, and San Juan.

 Holland America's Maasdam & Veendam - Bermuda, Panama Canal to West Coast, New England, Canada, & Fall Foliage Cruises

 Holland America's sister ships Veendam and Maasdam are almost identical to each other, with 10 decks centered around light-filled atriums displaying soaring sculptures fashioned from almost 2,000 pieces of sparkling glass and other stunning art.